Computer Science Teacher Certificate Program

 Computer Science education is vital to the future of California and its students.
 CS is not just about being able to use computers, it is about innovation, collaboration and problem solving.
 CS education builds computational and critical thinking skills that allow students to create—not simply use—the next generation of applications, devices, and other computing technologies.
 We must ensure that all schools provide access to meaningful and sustainable teaching and learning opportunities in Computer Science, thereby giving every student the expectation to thrive in the 21st century.
 Every student should have this possibility, regardless of their ultimate field of study or work, but more importantly regardless of their sex, color, disability or economic status.
 However, there are not enough K-12 teachers in California prepared to teach quality computer science to the state’s students.

 To address this situation, the California Commission on Teacher Credentialing approved a Supplementary Authorization in Computer Science in 2016, replacing an outdated supplementary authorization on computer applications.
-Holders of single subject teaching credentials (other than Math, Business, ITE, who are already authorized to teach Computer Science) are eligible to receive this supplementary authorization after receiving college units in computer science courses covering specified topics.
 For more detail, see CTC’s Coded Correspondence 16-05 (tinyurl.com/CTC-CC16-05).
+All holders of single subject teaching credentials are eligible to receive this supplementary authorization after receiving college units in computer science courses covering specified topics.
+UCI’s Computer Science Teacher Certificate Program provides college credits covering these topics.

 Participating teachers are expected to begin teaching either Exploring Computer Science or Computer Science Principles (a new AP course) in their schools after the first year in the program.
-Teachers will participate in a hybrid—online and face-to-face—professional learning community that includes access to videos of exemplarily compute science teaching; participation in a video club to support reflection on practice; and opportunities to collaborate with fellow teachers and CS/education experts on the use of curriculum materials and assessment tools to support enacting best teaching practices.
+Teachers will participate in a hybrid—online and face-to-face professional learning community that includes access to videos of exemplarily compute science teaching; participation in a video club to support reflection on practice; and opportunities to collaborate with fellow teachers and CS/education experts on the use of curriculum materials and assessment tools to support enacting best teaching practices.
+Our face-to-face meetings are held at the Orange County Department of Education.
 This program is part of a NSF-funded project in which we will collaborate with participating teachers and schools to learn how we can better offer support in their efforts to teach computer science.

 Other key benefits to participating teachers and schools of this new program include: